Sport

 Tennis

-Trevelyan College Tennis Club is a very open club, welcome to all abilities.
+Trevs tennis is a very open club, welcome to all abilities.
 We aim to do a few socials through the year to get everyone involved.
-Also, for those who have played before we have matches during the summer term in the premier league of college tennis which we finished 4th in this year.
+Also, for those who have played before we have matches during the summer term in the premier league of college tennis.
 This is also open to those who attend training sessions and want to play competitively.

 Ultimate Frisbee

-The favourite sport of Captain America, most people have never played Ultimate Frisbee before coming to Durham!
-Trevs Ultimate has two mixed teams and lets absolutely anyone participate in this relaxed and well-spirited sport, and for them to take it as seriously as they would like to.
-We train once a week and have weekend matches, along with a variety of exciting socials each term, optional tournaments during the holidays and a chance to make some amazing friends!
-With the best team kit in Trevs (and the university), if you’re interested by what we have to offer, why not grab a disc and come along?
+Ultimate Frisbee is a fun and fast pace mixed gender sport which almost nobody has played before they have come to university.
+Trevs Ultimate Frisbee (TUF) has one mixed team and lets absolutely anyone participate in this relaxed and well-spirited sport, and for them to take it as seriously as they would like to.
+We have just been promoted to division one and next season aim to make it all the way to the top.
+We train once a week and have weekend matches, along with a variety of exciting socials each term, optional tournaments during the holidays and a chance to make some amazing friends.
+With the best team kit in Trevs (and the university), if you’re interested in what we have to offer, why not grab a disc, and come along?

 Volleyball